incendii89/EVA-OS/clients/python-common-sdk/README.md

 1. The client starts and initializes the audio system and camera.
 2. Requests an authentication Token and connects to the WebRTC room.
 3. Activates the specified microphone device and starts publishing the audio stream.
-4. Activates the specified camera device (default `/dev/video0`) and starts publishing the video stream.
+4. Activates the specified camera device and starts publishing the video stream.
 5. Subscribes to audio streams in the room and plays them through the specified speaker device.

 ## Troubleshooting